Most Famous Logos with a Panda

 Most famous logos with a panda

-Even though the PRC appropriated these unique animals, no one prevents various foreign companies from using emblems with pandas.
-They are portrayed as cute and serious, defenseless and dangerous – it all depends on what meaning is invested in the brand logo.
-In this collection, we have presented several examples of such designs, where the contrast of images is best seen.
+Despite the PRC’s appropriation of these unique animals, no one prevents various foreign companies from using panda emblems.
+They are depicted as cute and serious, defenseless and dangerous; it all depends on the meaning invested in the brand’s logo.
+In this selection, we have given some examples of such designs in which the contrast between images is most clearly manifested.

 WWF